 One of the well-known problems of 5G is that even though the 5G system supports network slicing, due to UE mobility to 4G or even 5G non standalone deployment area, some of the 5GS network slicing features are broken.
 This creates some adoption hurdle e.g. for features such as the NSSAA (Network Slice Specific Authentication and Authorization) and also several enhancements in 3GPP continued to be made in 3GPP over many releases to ensure mobility to the EPS does not break the connectivity for the end user.

 Similar to 5G deployments, it is expected that 6G deployments will have uncovered areas which necessitate seamless mobility between the 5GS and the 6G system to ensure connectivity is preserved also when using network slicing features.
-This implies that facilitating seamless interworking between 5G and 6G for network slicing is vitally important.
+This implies that facilitating seamless service continuity between 5G and 6G for network slicing is vitally important.

-Scenarios like the following should be supported by the interworking functionality:
+Scenarios like the following should be supported:

 Scenario A: